happycog/VMG-Chosen-Member/README.md

 Fieldtype for Expression Engine 2
 --------

+**VMG Chosen Member** is a fieldtype allowing the AJAX selection of one or more members inside an entry.
+It's specifically designed for use on sites with a large amount of members, in cases where a regular `<select>` dropdown with thousands of `<option>`s would decrease publish page performance.

-**VMG Chosen Member** is a fieldtype allowing the selection of one or more members.
-It includes autocomplete capabilities and the friendly selection/listing of large numbers of users using the Chosen (http://harvesthq.github.com/chosen/) JavaScript plugin.
+It includes autocomplete capabilities and the friendly selection/listing of large numbers of users using a modified version of the Chosen (http://harvesthq.github.com/chosen/) JavaScript plugin.

+**VMG Chosen Member** can be used alone, within Matrix, or within Low Variables.

 Installation
 -------